Central Maryland Correctional Facility

 All visitors, to include children, must dress appropriately for visitation.
 All clothing must cover from the neck to the kneecaps.

 The following types of clothing are not allowed to be worn:

 - tube tops, tank tops, or halter tops

 - mini-skirts, mini-dresses, shorts, skorts, or culottes (at or above the kneecap)

 - form-fitting clothes such as leotards, spandex, and leggings

-- clothes that expose a person's midriff, side, or back
+- clothes that expose a person's midriff, side, back, or shoulders.

 - tops or dresses that have revealing necklines and/or excessive splits